 It is more than likely that you will go through a sticky mortgage situation at some point in your life.
-Whether it’s as a First Time Buyer in Coventry or the second, third or even fourth time that you want to Move House.
+Whether it’s as a first time buyer in Coventry or the second, third or even fourth time that you want to move house in Coventry.
 No one should have to deal with the stress of having to get by mortgage hurdles on their own.
 This is where your Mortgage Broker in Coventry steps in.
 We can take all of that stress off your shoulders and offer you a helping hand through the mortgage process.
 It doesn’t have to be as difficult as it is made out to be.
 Here are some mortgage hurdles that you could come across whilst trying to get a mortgage in Coventry:

 It is very unlikely that you will be turned away by a lender due to you having children.
 Childcare costs are very expensive so you will be offered a lower mortgage amount than competitors who hold an equal amount of income but don’t have any children.
 This is only fair on your behalf as you have more people living within the property.

 However, lenders may take factors like child benefits into account which can actually affect the maximum amount that you are allowed to borrow.